JuliaGraphics/Luxor.jl/docs/src/geometrytools.md

 ## Noise

-For artistic graphics you'll often require noisy input values.
-To do this in Luxor, use the `noise()` function to obtain "predictably" random values for input coordinates.
-The values wander smoothly rather than jumping about everywhere.
+For artistic graphics you might prefer noisy input values to purely random ones.
+Use the `noise()` function to obtain smoothly changing random values corresponding to input coordinates.
+The returned values wander slowly rather than jump about everywhere.

-In this example, the color of each tile varies slowly as the `noise()` function returns values between 0 and 1 depending on the location of the input points x and y coordinates in `pos.x` and `pos.y`.
+In this example, the gray value varies gradually as the `noise()` function returns values between 0 and 1 depending on the location of the two input values `pos.x` and `pos.y`.

+The top two quadrants use a lower value for the `detail` keyword argument, an integer specifying how many "octaves" of noise you want.
+You can see that the detail level is low.

+The left two quadrants use a lower value for the `persistence` keyword argument, a floating point number specifying how quickly the amplitude diminishes for each successive level of detail.
+There is more fine detail when the persistence is higher, particularly when the `detail` setting is also high.

 ```@example
 using Luxor, Colors # hide